 And if you like science, one thing you'll find is that Los Olivos has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-A relatively large number of people in Los Olivos telecommute to their jobs.
-Overall, about 21.24% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.24% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Los Olivos doesn't have a public transportation system that people use for their commute.
+Los Olivos is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Los Olivos in 2022 was $71,982, which is wealthy relative to California and the nation.
 This equates to an annual income of $287,928 for a family of four.